 Random Access Detection

 Contribution JCTVC-E400 [2] and JCTVC-F604 [3] have proposed schemes to enable decoder to actively detect random access event.
-Both schemes signal POC of a key picture, so called “brother picture”, which is the closest key picture that precedes a CRA picture in decoding and display order.
-In addition to brother picture concept, [3] also add picture discontinuity count to tackle the issues that might occur due to the fact that frame_num can wrap-around and POC can be reset.
+Both schemes proposed to signal POC of a key picture, so called “brother picture”, which is the closest key picture that precedes a CRA picture in decoding and display order, in the slice header of CRA picture.
+In addition to brother picture concept, [3] also add picture discontinuity count to tackle an issue that might occur due to the fact that frame_num can wrap-around and POC can be reset.

 The idea of signaling brother picture for random access detection seems very simple and can be effective.
 However, in our opinion, signaling brother picture only might have issue when the brother picture is lost.
 Decoder might misinterpret the missing of brother picture as a random event and skip decoding all the leading pictures while in fact it is only an event of picture loss which can be treated with error concealment.